 First, take a colectivo (shared van) from Cusco to Pisac.

-Once you arrive in Pisac, walk down the main street and, I promise, taxi drivers on the side of the road will stop you and ask where you need to go or you can ask them.
+Once you arrive in Pisac, walk down the main street and I promise you; taxi drivers on the side of the road will stop you and ask where you need to go or you can ask them.

 Tell them you’re heading to the Kinsa Cocha Laguna and negotiate a price.

 It’s important to negotiate a round trip price and have your driver wait for you at the Kinsa Cocha lakes because they are far off the beaten path and you won’t be able to catch a ride back home.

 The average price is 115 soles / $35 usd for the round trip taxi ride, which was about five hours (including his waiting during your hike) from start to finish.